KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

 - **Project Includes:**
 1. Development of a mortgage calculator module enabling users to calculate monthly or fortnightly payments based on loan amount, interest rate, and loan term.
 2. Incorporation of the ability to compare multiple loans and interest rates.
-3. Enablement of users to input variable interest rates over specific periods and automatically update mortgage calculations accordingly.
+3. Enable users to input variable interest rates over specific periods and automatically update mortgage calculations, as well as to add extra payments or additional costs.
 4. Inclusion of a feature to view historical mortgage data.
-5. Support for managing multiple mortgages, allowing users to handle multiple properties simultaneously.
+5. Support for managing multiple mortgages, allowing users to handle multiple properties.
 6. Addition of a chart to display mortgage data.
 7. Provision of user-friendly interface webpages.
 8. Inclusion of thorough testing procedures to ensure the software functions as expected and meets quality standards.